-The first step in choosing the correct bra size for your teenage daughter is to determine her bust size.
+The first step in choosing the bra for your teenage daughter is to determine her bust size.
 This can be a challenge because breast size varies from girl to girl, and it is difficult to calculate an average size.
 Puberty can begin at different ages, and some girls may develop breasts as early as age eight.
 Girls who are older may not have developed breasts yet, so determining the bust size will depend on her age.

 How to find your bra size